salbonico/BeerBuddy-CLI/README.md

 ## Code of Conduct

 Everyone interacting in the BeerBuddy::CLI project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'salbonico'/BeerBuddy-CLI/blob/master/CODE_OF_CONDUCT.md).
+Also, you must agree that sour beers are really just lemonaid in a beer costume.